Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature: Maximal stretch and Aubry-Mather theory

 \subsection{Maximally stretched measures and Aubry-Mather theory}

-\\ In this subsection, we introduce maximal currents, the Mather set and the Aubry set arising from the study of maximal stretches.
-The termonologies and many ideas come from Aubry-Mather theory for Lagrangian systems (see for example \cite{Fat08}).
+\\ In this subsection, we introduce maximal currents, the Mather set, and the Aubry set arising from the study of maximal stretches.
+The terminology and many ideas come from Aubry--Mather theory for Lagrangian systems (see, for example, \cite{Fat08}).
 We characterize some dynamical properties of the Mather set and the Aubry set in this and the next subsections.